Investing 101 • Lesson 6 of 10

 How your emotions impact your investing decisions

-Fear, greed, excitement, and other feelings can color our perception and lead us to make less-than-perfect investing choices.
+Fear and greed, as well as excitement and other feelings, can color our perception and lead us to make less-than-perfect investing choices.
 That’s why analyzing the impact of emotions on investing decisions is so important.

-By understanding how our emotions affect our financial decisions, we can learn to manage them better and make more informed choices.
+Understanding how our emotions affect our financial decisions allows us to learn to manage them better and make more informed choices.

 Smart investors know that emotional intelligence is just as important as financial literacy when it comes to achieving success in the market.